 Jeanette is one cool gal who was not only raised in Austin but one of those rarest of the rare, she was born in Austin!
 She lives on the south side with her husband Willie (named after Willie Nelson) and two big ole dogs; Gunner and Clyde.
 Jeanette is our angel that walked right in and decided it was time to pursue her dreams of working with animals.
 She started at PAZ Veterinary as an assistant and has worked hard to become a Senior Technician.
 When she is not smiling and having a good time with our clients, she is dancing at the Spoke, judging Tex-Mex all over town or working on her taste palette in Wine-Hill Country.×

 Chea has been at Paz Vet from the beginning and she is the technician to talk to if you are interested in holistic medicine and natural remedies!
-Chea has been a nurse for over 6 years and her love of animals started early when she did her growing up on a farm in upstate New York.
-She began working in her local humane society as soon as she was old enough and then explored the animal care world by working as a dog groomer, a caretaker at Best Friends Animal Society, managing boarding kennel and she even worked with pit bull rescue!
-She lives in East Austin with her husband, Angel, her beautiful baby, Xola and her dog, Pachuco.
+Chea has been a nurse for over 8 years but has worked with animals for over 15!
+Her love of animals started early when she did her growing up on a farm in upstate New York.
+She began working in her local humane society as soon as she was old enough and then explored the animal care world by working as a dog groomer, a caretaker at Best Friends Animal Society, managing a boarding kennel and she even worked with pit bull rescue!
+She lives on a big crazy farm in far East Austin with her husband, Angel, her beautiful daughter, Xola and another baby on the way!
+They have a Irish Wolfhound mix named Ladybird, two cats named Boss Lady and Sister, a very loud guard goose and lots of chickens!
+The farm that they live on also has a horse, two donkeys, pigs and lots of goats!
 When she’s not working or taking care of her family, she loves to ride her bike, cook for her friends, take and develop film photography and practice yoga.

 You are guaranteed to feel comfortable talking with Chea and sharing your own pet experiences with her.
 Her heart is humongous and she loves to share.×